intermine/im-docs/docs/webapp/data-categories/index.rst

 Data Categories
 ================================

-**The features this page discusses are deprecated.
-Their use is not recommended in new mines**

 Data category pages include various aspects of a concept on a single page.
 Category pages include:

 * logo